schorfES/node-lintspaces/README.md

 ### .editorconfig option

-It's possible to overwrite the default and given options by setting up a path to an external editorconfig file by unsing the `editorconfig`option.
+It's possible to overwrite the default and given options by setting up a path to an external editorconfig file by using the `editorconfig` option.
 For a basic configuration of a _.editorconfig_ file check out the [EditorConfig Documentation](http://editorconfig.org/).